stuntrally/stuntrally3/Developing.md

 All in code `Ogre/ogre-next/Components/Hlms/Pbs/src/OgreHlmsPbsDatablock.cpp`.
 Datablock is basically what has all material parameters.

-Currently **editing files** is the only way like before.
+Editing files by hand is the one way, the other is using Material Editor (Alt-F) GUI,
+saving and then applying / merging changes back to original files.

-Main `.material` **files** are in `/Media/materials/Pbs`.
+Main `.material` and `.material.json` **files** are in `/Media/materials/Pbs`.
-Materials can be adjusted real-time in SR3 Track Editor: from Options, on tab **Tweak**, find material and use sliders etc.
+Materials can be adjusted real-time in Material Editor (Alt-F): or in Options, button on tab **Tweak**. find material and use sliders etc.
-_ToDo:_ this should be our main tool, needs saving `.material.json` files.
+_ToDo:_ this is the main tool, needs saving _all_ `.material.json` files.

-There is also `.material.json` format, longer and more advanced, worse to edit by hand.
+We now also use `.material.json` format, longer and more advanced.
+A bit worse to edit by hand.
+Can be saved from GUI editor.

-But in `.material.json` you can't inherit materials. (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
+In `.material.json` you can't inherit materials. (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
+Need to duplicate whole e.g. for rivers.
+Also if present, need to remove secion "reflection"  with `DynamicCubemap`, will crash otherwise, it is added by code.

-And in `.material` scripts you can't set textures to wrap or other sampler configs.
+In `.material` scripts you can't set textures to wrap or other sampler configs but inheriting works.

 --------